-- Provide a multi-modal transit facility that meets future transit needs; - Alleviate conditions of blight in the Transbay Terminal Area; - Revitalize the Transbay Terminal area with a more vibrant mix of land uses that includes both market-rate and affordable housing; - Facilitate transit use by developing housing next to a major transit hub; - Improve Caltrain service by providing direct access to downtown San Francisco; - Enhance connectivity between Caltrain and other major transit systems; - Enable direct access to downtown San Francisco for future intercity and/or high-speed rail service; - Accommodate projected growth in travel demand in the San Jose San Francisco corridor; - Reduce traffic congestion on US Highway 101 and I-280 between San Jose and San Francisco and other routes; - Reduce vehicle hours of delay on major freeways in the Peninsula corridor; - Improve regional air quality by reducing auto emissions; - Support local economic development goals; and - Enhance accessibility to employment, retail, and entertainment opportunities.
+- Provide a multi-modal transit facility that meets future transit needs; - Improve the Terminal as a place for passengers and the public to use and enjoy. - Alleviate conditions of blight in the Transbay Terminal Area; - Revitalize the Transbay Terminal area with a more vibrant mix of land uses that includes both market-rate and affordable housing; - Facilitate transit use by developing housing next to a major transit hub; - Improve Caltrain service by providing direct access to downtown San Francisco; - Enhance connectivity between Caltrain and other major transit systems; - Enable direct access to downtown San Francisco for future intercity and/or high-speed rail service; - Accommodate projected growth in travel demand in the San Jose San Francisco corridor; - Reduce traffic congestion on US Highway 101 and I-280 between San Jose and San Francisco and other routes; - Reduce vehicle hours of delay on major freeways in the Peninsula corridor; - Improve regional air quality by reducing auto emissions; - Support local economic development goals; and - Enhance accessibility to employment, retail, and entertainment opportunities.